ottnav/ottnav.github.io/faq.md

 ## Playlist file setup
 Your options are one of the following (it’s always preferred to use links over files):
 - Use a specialized service like `https://m3u4u.com/` or `https://app.m3u.in/` to upload your playlist and configure a link to it
-- Upload file contents to a `https://pastebin.com/` (always make paste exposure to unlisted) and use RAW link to the playlist
 - Use any cloud storage service you prefer.
-For example, when using Dropbox:
+For example, if using Dropbox:
   - Copy a playlist file to your personal Dropbox cloud storage
   - In a context menu select `Dropbox -> Copy Link`
   - Open a text editor and paste a link there; replace `dl=0` to `dl=1` in the link (since by default it copies a link to the web page rather than to the file itself)